job title: Registered Nurse

 about the role:

 You are a team player who is an integral member of an interdisciplinary team to support the improvement of the health and well-being of clients, by understanding the impact of the broad determinants of health on people’s ability to attend to their health care needs.
-You will provide care within a health promotion framework and will have familiarity with the health issues that are experienced by individuals who are homeless and vulnerable.
+You will provide care within a health promotion framework and will have familiarity with the health issues that are experienced by homeless and other marginalized persons.
 In partnership with care providers, both internally at Sherbourne and externally, and in the community, you’ll help to improve the health of clients accessing the ARC program.

 day to day responsibilities:

-As the RN, you will provide comprehensive nursing assessments; administer appropriate treatment/course of action; develop and maintain currency of care plans; administer prescribed medications and document according to Sherbourne Health and Nursing standards; provide health teaching to clients; provide care for clients pre and post operatively with an acute medical issue or undergoing cancer treatment, where their health outcome can improve after a short term stay.
+As the RN, you will provide direct nursing assessment and treatment; complete comprehensive nursing assessments; administer appropriate treatment/course of action; develop and maintain currency of care plans; administers prescribed medications and treatments; document according to Sherbourne and Nursing standards; provide health teaching to clients; provides care for clients pre and post operatively with an acute medical issue or undergoing cancer treatment, where their health outcome can improve after a short term stay.

 to thrive in this role, you’ll need:

-- Experience obtained in acute care and mental health is preferred.
+• Experience obtained in either primary care, community setting or acute care is preferred.

-- At least three years experience working with vulnerable persons who are marginalized by their social location, homelessness, poverty, sexual identity, gender identity, residency status.
+• At least three years experience working with persons marginalized by social location including homelessness, poverty, sexual identity, gender identity, residency status.

-- Understands the health care system – both within Sherbourne Health and in general.
+• Understands the health care system – both within Sherbourne and in general.

 skills and abilities:

-- Demonstrates a commitment to a healthy and safe workplace for self and others (staff, patients, families, etc.) by taking all reasonable precautions and working in compliance with SH related policies, health and safety legislation and best practices.
+• Demonstrates a commitment to a healthy and safe workplace for self and others (staff, patients, families, etc.) by taking all reasonable precautions and working in compliance with SHC related policies, health and safety legislation and best practices.

 conditions of employment: